Scrapyd: Step-by-Step Tutorial [2024]

 You're now one step closer to scheduling a spider with Gerapy.

-Click "Tasks" on the sidebar and input a name for your task.
+Click "Tasks" on the sidebar, click Create.
+Then, input a name for your task.
 Fill in the "Project" field with your Scrapy project name and the "Spider" field with your Spider name.

 Click "local" from the "Clients" dropdown.
 From the "Trigger" dropdown, select Interval, Date, or Crontab (for cron jobs) and configure your time trigger.